About the Organisation

 What skills will you need?

-- Willingness to work outdoors in various weather conditions
+Willingness to work outdoors in all weathers.

-- Ability to follow instructions and work as part of a team
+Ability to follow instructions and work as part of a team.

 What's the time commitment and where?

-We are flexible and our volunteers usually volunteer a couple of hours each week.
+Time Commitment: We are flexible and our volunteers usually volunteer a couple of hours each week.

 Carshalton Community Allotments, Westmead Allotment Site, Colston Avenue, Carshalton, SM5 2PW

-Disability and Access Support
+Disability and Access Support:

 How can I apply?